The Whole-Person Care Experience New Moms Don’t Get

 Redefining maternity care isn’t just a ‘mom’ problem.
 It’s an everyone problem:

-• Moms: You know where the gaps are.
-Demand better from your employer, health provider, and policymakers.
+Moms: You know where the gaps are.
+Share your lived experience and demand better from your employer, health provider, and policymakers.
 Free tools like Paidleave.Ai and Parentaly can help maximize your benefits.
-Join movements like Moms First and Chamber of Mothers to turn mom rage into lasting change.
+Join movements like Moms First and Chamber of Mothers to turn your mom rage into real change for the next mom.

-• Payers: Fund solutions that prioritize whole person care–community health workers, care coordinators, doulas, midwives, nutritionists, therapists, and feeding specialists.
-Prove that investing in better patient experiences can prevent downstream crises and costly care.
+Payers: Fund solutions that prioritize whole person care–community health workers, care coordinators, doulas, midwives, nutritionists, therapists, and feeding specialists.
+Prove that investing in better patient experiences can prevent downstream crises and costly care with maternal health tech solutions like Delfina.

-I’m done accepting the status quo.
-It’s not working for new moms.
+I’m done accepting the status quo, because it’s not working for new moms.

 It’s time to build an experience shaped around her—not the system’s limits.

-We need systems that reduce unnecessary pain, suffering, and mistrust for moms during one of the biggest transitions in their lives.
+We need systems that reduce unnecessary suffering and mistrust for moms during one of their biggest life changes.
 So they can focus on what actually matters–bonding with their babies and feeling like themselves again.

 Let’s build a care system that truly cares for new moms.